Remag29/Auto_Redacte/README.md

 # Auto_Redacte

 ---

-## Description :
+## Description

 Little extention to auto fill classic words on the web game Redactle.
-The purpose of this extension __is not__ to do the redactle for you.
+The purpose of this extension __is not to do the redactle for you !__.
 Simply to automate the entry of your favourite input word list.

-## Load the extention :
+## Load the extention

 For now the extension is not packaged.
 You have to go through chrome developer mode :

 - Go to the Extention section
-- Switch to developeur mdoe
+- Switch to developeur mode
 - Click "Load Unpacked Extension" and select the folder containing the source files
 - _Et voilà_ !